nwilsonz/nwilsonz/README.md

 <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a>

 <h1 align="center">Hey!
 I'm Nick <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>
-<h3 align="center">I'm a Computer Science student at the University of South Carolina Honors College.</h3>
+<h3 align="center">I'm a Computer Science graduate of the University of South Carolina Honors College.</h3>

 ## 🙋‍♂️ About Me

-- 🌱 I just finished a summer internship with the Information Technology department at the Air Line Pilots Association (ALPA).
+- 🌱 I just graduated with a bachelor's degree in Computer Science with a minor in Spanish.

 - 👨‍💻 All of my projects are available here on **Github**